 James Merrill (1926-1995)

-A selective list of online literary criticism for poet James Merrill, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the MLA Guidelines for Web Sites
+A selective list of online literary criticism for poet James Merrill, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 "James Merrill."
 An introduction to James Merrill, with articles and excerpts of reputable critical discussions on James Merrill's Life, Merrill's Language (On the Use of the Pun), on "An Urban Convalescence," on "The Broken Home," on "Lost in Translation," on "The Willowware Cup," "Replacing the Waste Land--James Merrill's Quest for Transcendent Authority," Merrill in Correspondence.
 Modern American Poetry (U of Illinois).
 Eds.
 Ryan Cull and Edward Brunner.